-The DTH campaign is a professional stormwater pollution awareness campaign coordinated in Northland by Kim Jones (National WBC programme coordinator, Environmental Management and Conservation Diploma, Certificate in Business Administration and Computing) and Nicki Wakefield (Bachelor of Science).
+The DTH campaign is a professional stormwater pollution awareness campaign coordinated in Northland by Isabel Krauss (PGDip in Environmental Science).

 We are committed to the care and safety of all who we associate with.

-See what other schools have been up to by clicking on the links below:
+See what some of the schools have been up to by clicking on the links below: